 To help increase the success rate of intrauterine insemination, couples can consider taking supplements that contain:

-Zinc and coenzyme Q10 (CoQ10), which are beneficial to help the development of healthy eggs develop properly and ensure proper fertilisation.
+Zinc and coenzyme Q10 (CoQ10), which are beneficial for the development of healthy eggs and ensuring proper fertilisation.

 Iron and vitamin D, which can help improve your fertility.